-The Marine Service Center is in downtown Sitka.
-It is linked by road to several other harbors owned and operated by the CBS.
+The MSC, located in downtown Sitka, is linked by road to several other harbors owned and operated by the CBS.
 The CBS operates five small boat harbors with 1,350 stalls and a seaplane base on Sitka Sound.
 Large cruise ships anchor in the harbor and lighter visitors to shore.
+The

-The Sitka Sound Cruise Terminal, privately owned, is the only deep-water moorage facility in Sitka capable of accommodating large vessels.
-It is 7.7 miles to the Gary Paxton Industrial Park which could be an alternative for the fishers when the downtown harbors are busy.
-The community also has a state-owned public-use airport, the Rocky Gutierrez Airport, serving the community with daily jet service and located just west of the central business district.4 In addition to daily jet service, several scheduled air taxis and air charters are available.
+Sitka Sound Cruise Terminal, privately owned, is the only deep-water moorage facility in Sitka capable of accommodating large vessels.
+It is 7.7 miles to the Gary Paxton Industrial Park which could be an alternative for fishers when the downtown harbors are busy.
+The community also has a state-owned public-use airport, the Rocky Gutierrez Airport, serving the community with daily jet service and located just west of the central business district.
+In addition to daily jet service, several scheduled air taxis and air charters are available.
 There is no road access to outside communities from Sitka, but vehicles can be transported to town using the Alaska Marine Highway ferry system located six miles north of town or through barge operators.

-Grant Funds, Sources, and Uses of all Project Funding
+Grant Funds, Sources, and Uses of Project Funds